Nursing

 I work full-time, can I still do the program?

 This is a full-time program.
-Although it is offered in hybrid format, you should expect to meet in-person at the clinical/educational partner site for lab work (see question 7), be available for your clinical rotations – which may include weekend or overnight shifts.
-Lastly, every class hour in nursing correlates to 3 hours of homework, reading, and studying.
-Even when you are not meeting in person, you should be prepared to build self-study time into your weekly schedule.
+Although offered in a hybrid format, students should expect regular in-person attendance at the clinical or educational partner site for lab work and must be available for clinical rotations, which may include weekend or overnight shifts.
+In addition, each class hour in nursing typically requires approximately three hours of homework, reading, and study.
+Even when not on site, students should plan to dedicate significant weekly time for independent learning and preparation.

 Pre-Requisite Coursework